microsoft/finops-toolkit/docs-wiki/Advisory-council.md

 - **Execution**: Executing the vision and strategy outlined by the board as it pertains to each tool and resource.
 - **Recognition**: Acknowledging and celebrating the contributions of community members to encourage continued engagement and contribution.

+Council members are also expected to facilitate [[Support escalations]] by:
+- Reviewing new and unresolved issues and discussions related to their tool or resource at least once per week.
+- Responding to issues and discussions about their tool or resource within 2 business days.
+- Responding to Microsoft Support escalations within 2 business days.
+- Responding to security investigations within 1 business day.

+Council members are expected to facilitate resolving or looping in key contributors as needed to resolve the issue in accordance with the [[support process|Support escalations]].

 <br>

 ## 🤔 Making decisions